Third wave of COVID-19 in Delhi now under control: Arvind Kejriwal | Health

 Third wave of COVID-19 in Delhi now under control: Arvind Kejriwal

-Chief Minister Arvind Kejriwal on Saturday said the third wave of the COVID-19 pandemic in Delhi is under control now, as the city reported 1,133 fresh cases of the infection at a positivity rate of less than 1.5 per cent. ''There was a time in November when the daily cases went up to nearly 8,600.
+Chief Minister Arvind Kejriwal on Saturday said the third wave of the COVID-19 pandemic in Delhi is under control now, as the city reported over 1,100 fresh cases of the infection at a positivity rate of 1.3 per cent. ''There was a time in November when the daily cases went up to nearly 8,600.
 But, even then it wasn't a panicky situation in Delhi, and 7,000 beds were available.
 We fought it all together.
-The fresh cases count today is 1,133, the official report will soon be out,'' he told an online briefing.
+The fresh cases count today is 1,133, the official report will soon be out,'' he said at an online briefing.

 - READ MORE ON: